The Lands

 Citizens: All property owners living in Kelda

-Notes: This city sitting in the Eastern Expanse on the Everflow River is populated by humans of mostly Planavic kin and is ruled by a Municipal Council comprising ten aldermen and alderwomen who are elected to decade-long terms from the body of all property-owning humans in Kelda.
-The Council is presided over by the Mayor – one of its members – and the role of Mayor is rotated to all Council members during its tenure.
-There is an eleventh member of the Council however – the commander of whichever team wins the prestigious Gruntball Championship – a game that the Keldans are obsessed with and which draws in fans from across the villages and farms of the Eastern Expanse.
+Notes: This city sitting in the Eastern Expanse on the Everflow River is populated by Humans of mostly Planavic kin and is ruled by a Municipal Council comprising 10 aldermen and alderwomen who are elected to decade-long terms from the body of all property-owners in Kelda.
+The Council is presided over by the Mayor – one of its members – and the role is rotated to all Council members during its tenure.
+There is an eleventh member of the Council however – the most recent winner of the prestigious Gruntball Championship – a game over three elimination rounds combining aspects of polo, football and wrestling.
+The Keldans are obsessed with Gruntball and it draws in fans from across the Eastern Expanse.
+The current champion is Radoslaw Razorclaw.
+Other Council members include Commander Anya of the Guard (who left her home of Rovnara to become a warrior) and Bandi Goatshorn (a Half-Dwarf and local inn-keeper).
 The Everflow in the vicinity of Kelda has altered its course over time.
 As such the township proper is flanked on one side by the river itself and on the other side by the swampy fallow pastures left by the old river course.

-Subjects: All humans of Erimanic kin residing within the free city of Kingshope
+Subjects: All Humans of Erimanic kin residing within the city and its hinterland

-Notes: Most of the Eriman living in the Wandering Lands returned to the ancient ways of wandering barbarians during the Age of Tumult.
-The exception to this is the city of Kingshope that is a thriving community on the shores of the landlocked Erimer Sea.
-This community has rejected the rule of gentry in preference for whomever is deemed wise.
-As such a Council of Elders is formed comprising the twelve oldest residents assuming they can also meet the following criteria: Eriman kinship, a minimum of three generations residence in Kingshope, sanity, willingness to be an Elder, acceptance by the existing Elders.
+Notes: Most of the Eriman living in the Wandering Lands returned to the ancient ways of barbarians during the Age of Tumult.
+The exception to this is the city of Kinshope that is a thriving fishing and fur-hunting settlement on the shores of the landlocked Erimer Sea.
+This community deems age to bring wisdom.
+A Council of Elders is formed comprising the 12 oldest residents assuming they can also meet the following criteria: Eriman kinship, a minimum of one decade residence in Kinshope, sanity, willingness to be an Elder and acceptance by the existing Elders.
 Once an Elder is chosen they hold the role till death.
-Legends tell that it is in Kingshope that the ancient line of Eriman royalty will one day be rediscovered - hence the name of the town.
+The oldest current member is Signy Ragnadottir who resides in the council longhouse.
+Legends tell that it is in Kinshope that the ancient line of Eriman royalty will one day be rediscovered.
+It is more than just a sleepy town of elders and old tales.
+The best harpoonists are also celebrated in Kinshope as the greatest slayers of trolls and are as proud as any barbarian.

 MOUNT HAMMER